thoni56/chcheck/README.md

 does not care from which file the definition comes.
 So if you refactor and move and rename a function you might end up with incorrect "interface" declarations.

-I asked a question on Stack Overflow but got no good answers (the question seems to be hard to unederstand, probably because I'm bad at explaining, or others just don't think like I do about keeping things tidy...).
+I asked a question on Stack Overflow but got no good answers (the question seems to be hard to understand, probably because I'm bad at explaining, or others just don't think like I do about keeping things tidy...).

 So this is my own tool to find if a header file contains all the external symbols (for now, functions) from